cxma119/Git-Basics/readme.txt

-I'm learning basics of Git and GitHub.
+I'm learning the basics of Git and GitHub.
+So this repo is just for experimenting.